 Increased levels of activity or arousal, easily distracted, difficulty knowing what to focus on, difficulty regulating behaviour and managing emotional flexibility e.g. meltdowns, outburst

-Poor drawing and writing skills, inconsistent use of their dominant hand, poor strength and control in the hands, poor co-ordination when using both hands together and reduced efficiency and fluency in movements.
+Inconsistent use of dominant hand, poor strength and control in the hands, poor co-ordination when using both hands together and reduced efficiency and fluency in movements.

-Difficulties of delays with ball skills, hand eye coordination, running and balance.
-Avoiding or not appear as smooth in climbing activities, participating in sport etc. Difficulty maintaining good posture and sitting positions for tasks.
+Difficulties of delays with large movements, hand eye coordination, and balance.
+Avoiding or not appear as smooth in robust activities, participating in sport etc. Difficulty maintaining good posture and sitting positions for tasks.

 Executive Functioning skills